Robot-Specific Blocks#

 Gyro#

-• False - A crash was not detected.
+• False — A crash has not been detected.

 <detected crash?>